dpalwallet/DPalWallet/Privacy_Policy.md

 # Privacy Policy

 We respect your privacy.
 DPal doesn’t track or transfer your data to third parties.
-Also, we wrote this Privacy Policy in plain English, so you don’t need a PhD in law to understand it.
+Also, we wrote this Privacy Policy in plain English, so you can understant easily.

 ## How do we store your phrase and private key